-“Had I not been in law school when this happened, I would have felt at a loss with what to do,” she said.
+“Had I not been in law school when this happened, I would have felt at a loss with what to do,” she says.

 At the airport, she stood with Ardalan and Torrey holding a sign offering legal assistance and translation services in Persian.
 No one took her up on the offer, but the moment stands out to her from the last four years of graduate school.
 From the energetic and welcoming response of HLS’s clinical faculty to finding a way to act, she had found a community and a path towards countering what she sees as oppression.

 Jafarnia believes that she has been lucky.
 A constellation of factors, such as being born in the U.S., has provided her with a great amount of opportunity, she said.
 She is constantly tuned in to how she can use her privilege to dismantle the inequitable structures that cause harm to others.
 When her parents emigrated from Iran in 1977 to pursue graduate education, they did not necessarily expect to stay, she said, but the combination of the Iranian Revolution and the Iran-Iraq War kept them in the U.S. Throughout law school, she has focused on issues related to migration, driven by a deep connection to people whose stories feel so familiar.